esther-poniatowski/multitask-context-dependent-behavior/README.md

 For code analyzers and formatters, include only directories containing codes ("src", "tests") and exclude all others (docs, notebooks, data, stubs...).
 Specify path inclusions/exclusions in configuration files and pass them to the extensions.
-Two possible strategies :
+Several strategies can be considered :
-- "Inclusion" strategy : Include only the relevant directories.
+1. "Inclusion" strategy : Include only the relevant directories.
+Disadvantage : If a file path is passed on the command line after the configuration file, it is included even if it does not belong to the relevant directories.
-- "Exclusion" strategy : Include the whole project and exclude irrelevant directories.
+2. "Exclusion" strategy : Include the whole project and exclude irrelevant directories (force).
-Implementation choice : Exclusion.
-Advantages :
+Advantages : If a file path is passed on the command line after the configuration file, it is excluded if it belongs to the irrelevant directories.
+3. Passing the relevant directories as arguments to the extensions.
+Disadvantage : If a file path is passed on the command line after the configuration file, it leads to an error because it is added after the directories.

+Those distinct behaviors are determinant when using "format on save"in VS Code.
-- When working on any file in VS Code, under the hood, the extensions are run with the current file passed as argument (and the additional configuration files).
-Therefore, exclusion should be forced on the irrelevant directories so that they can be worked on.
+Under the hood, the extensions are run with the current file passed as argument (`--stdin-filename`).
+Therefore, exclusions should be forced on the irrelevant directories so that they can be opened in the editor without being formatted.
 Warning: Any new directory to exclude must be explicitly added in multiple configuration files.
-Before, the relevant directories "src" and "tests" were passed to the extensions, but now I pass the whole project and exclude
+Before, the relevant directories "src" and "tests" were passed to the extensions, but now I pass the whole project and exclude Conclusion : Use the "exclusion" strategy.